payw-org/cau-cafeteria-menus-scraper/README.md

 ### TypeScript Support

-Basically the package is written in TypeScript and contains the type definitions.
-But you can also install only the types.
+The package contains its type definitions.
+But you can also install types only.

 ```bash
 npm install --save-dev @payw/cau-cafeteria-menus-scraper-types